 But if you’re inclined to give shares a miss or even that you are considering such an option, you should be aware of the risk of NOT investing in shares.
 Yes, there are huge huge disadvantages.

 Despite their gut-wrenching volatility—or, more perhaps because of it—shares tend to generate higher returns than other financial assets like bank fixed deposits, rbi bonds, real estate, gold, by a wide margin over the long term.
 That superior performance isn’t surely NOT guaranteed, but it’s been pretty persistent over the last 100 years or longer.
-So we will have to go by past performance, and accept that the next 20-30-40 years.
+So we will have to go by past performance, and accept that the next 20-30-40 years would remain like that.
+Of course we will be on a watch.

 Those higher long-term gains give you a huge advantage when it comes to saving rather investing for retirement.
 For a given amount of savings, you are likely to end up with a larger nest egg by investing in good quality shares than you had avoided them.
 Another way to look at it is that by investing in shares you can build a much larger nest egg – even when you contribute lesser than the amount that you were willing to contribute to the investment!